 Pursuant to the Amended Employment Agreement, as compensation for his service as Chief Executive Officer of the Company, Mr. McConnell will receive: a \$100,000 base salary per annum as well as stock issuances at the end of each fiscal quarter in the form of options ("Quarterly Options") to purchase the Company's common stock.
 The Quarterly Options together with the Base Salary shall be referred to as the Base Salary.
 The value of the Quarterly Options shall be \$50,000.
 The number of Quarterly Options shall be calculated in accordance with the Company's option valuation practices.
 The exercise price of the Quarterly Options shall be the price of the closing price of the Company's common stock on the grant date.
 The Quarterly Options will be vested as of the grant date and exercisable for a period of five years thereafter.
 The Company may, in its sole discretion, determined periodic key performance indicators which bonus may be up to 40% of the Base Salary and the Quarterly Options.
 Mr. McConnell will also be entitled to receive equity incentive awards under the Company's incentive plan.
-The aggregate annual incentive award value that Mr. McConnell well be in the form of restricted stock and options as set forth in the Amended Employment Agreement.
+The aggregate annual incentive award value that Mr. McConnell will also be entitled to receive would be up to 50% of the Base Salary, which will be in the form of restricted stock and options as set forth in the Amended Employment Agreement.